Soldiers are often tormented by the atrocities that they've witnessed. |

 The soldier’s disability prevents him from living the life he truly desires.
 He is no longer whole, but instead he sits in darkness, left waiting with almost no control of his destiny.
 His mind is focused on his legs; he wants to be able to provide for himself yet he is maimed & disabled.
 His legs remind of his youth, when he still had dreams, a purpose to fulfill, play time, and the capacity to make himself happy.
 Unfortunately the war stole his youth and left him in the darkness.
 Because of his appearance he cannot obtain companionship.
 In his opinion, he won’t be able to settle down with a woman and be truly loved, touched but instead they “touch him like some queer disease.”
 He refers to himself like a disease.
 His appearance and lack of mobility causes him to feel like a burden, unwanted and deathly.

-shell shock after almost losing his
+Wilfred Owen suffered from shell shock after almost losing his life on two separate occasions. |

 In his depressed reflections, he has a dreamy, flashback revealing his subconscious thoughts which compare his lowly, disabled state to his triumphant younger days.
 Now the war has aged him tremendously internally and externally.
 He no longer has a strong back bone figuratively and literally.
 Life hasn’t always been this way, which further worsens the fall.
 His blood and spirit that run through his veins and were drained from his thighs and pain.
 The war has left him as a walking dead man.
 The instant that the “purple spurted from his thigh” his life changed forever.
 He remembered when seeing blood on his leg meant that it was a job well done and that he would receive more praise for his hard work.